Students work hard, but they need mental rests sprinkled into the day. That’s where these exciting brain breaks for 5th grade students come in.

 Those with an incorrect response sit down, and the others keep playing until only one person is left standing.

 You could even tell them a scenario and have them draw what they visualize.
+Afterward, compare drawings.

 19. Do Wall Push-Ups.

-A simple brain break activity for kids, each student finds a place to stand against the classroom wall, facing it.
+Each individual finds a place to stand against the classroom wall, facing it.